oat-sa/tao-dependency-resolver/README.md

 Resolves the dependency requirement tree from manifest.php in each extension needed.

 Default result is to displays a corresponding composer.json `require` array.
+If you need to write this to a file, just redirect the standard output.

 Now works with both **extension** names and **repository** names.